djaus2/EFBlazorBasics/README.md

 A Helper volunteers for an activity.
 An Activity has Task, a Round and a nullable Helper (no Helper has volunteered).

-When the page is opened, or refreshed, a call is made to get the Activitys list.
-If the Activitys is empty, a call is made to generate the data.
+Can generate data in databse.
 This is done via a Json string deserialization and saved to the database.
-> Before that, if there are any threads still in the database then those records are deleted.
+> Before that, if there are any records still in the database then those records are deleted.
 Also the table Id seeds are zeroed.

 The three lists are then loaded.